bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.06/Maui.Progression.Post.06.md

 ![](2022-07-19-13-51-35.png)

 ## Pros/Cons
-The advantage to keeping all the code in one project is it's a little quicker to navigate.
+One advantage to keeping all the code in one project is it's a little quicker to navigate.

-One disadvantage is separate projects can force better testing design.
+One disadvantage is there's a tendency toward tighter coupling and worse testing design.

 But another, subtler disadvantage is build time.
 If there are no changes to the UI, and only changes to the dependency projects, the build is substantially faster.
 This matters when doing test-driven development because we want to keep our feedback loop fast.